kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Combining Merge and Append relationship paths

+### PublishedAt
+2020-06-26T17:30:08Z

-### PublishedAt: 2020-06-26T17:30:08Z
+### Tags

-### Tags: ['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'merge', 'append', 'trace relationship', 'relationship paths', 'traceability paths', 'traceability report', 'reporting']
+['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'merge', 'append', 'trace relationship', 'relationship paths', 'traceability paths', 'traceability report', 'reporting']

-### Description:
+### Description
 You can now mix Append and Merge traceability paths in a single report.
 Merge paths take precedence and are evaluated first, then the results appended together.
 Learn how to use Report Builder in IBM Engineering Lifecycle Management – Jazz Reporting Service to combine Merge and Append relationship paths in a report.